How to Make the Decision To Buy Your First Home

 Your credit does not need to be absolutely spotless for you to buy a home.
 But, don’t buy a home if your credit is a disaster.

-Straightening out your credit is is relatively easy and can be fairly fast if you put your mind to it.
+Straightening out your credit is relatively easy and can be fairly fast if you put your mind to it.
 Your real estate agent and mortgage banker will have the resources to help you work on bringing your credit score up to purchase your home.

 Can You Plant Roots in a Community

 The advantages of owning a home are played out over time.
-Changing a home when you already own a home involves time and money, so changing a home is not as easy as getting a new apartment.
-If the idea of settling into a community is attractive and your life allows you to do so, than buying a home could be right for you.
+Changing a home when you already own a home involves time and money.
+Changing a home is not as easy as getting a new apartment.
+If the idea of settling into a community is attractive and your life allows you to do so, then buying a home could be right for you.

 If you don’t know where your job or career is going to bring you in the near future, buying is probably not smart.

 One area homeowners forget is ongoing maintenance.
 When you rent a home the stove breaks you call the landlord, the roof leaks you call the landlord, the furnace isn’t working you call the landlord.
 The landlord fixes the problem.

 As an owner those ongoing maintenance issues become yours.
-So on top of the mortgage you will have to plan a a couple of $100 a month that goes to emergency maintenance or long term maintenance.
+So on top of the mortgage, you will have to plan a couple of $100 a month that goes to emergency maintenance or long-term maintenance.
 It is an extra expense some home buyers forget.

 Final Thought On Making the Decision to Buy Your First Home